hrishin/saucelab-test/README.md

 ## Project Structure:
 Created the POM structure:

 a.
 Inside the project directory, created the following folders:

-cypress/e2e: This folder contain the features directory and step_definitions directory.
+cypress/e2e: This folder contains the features directory and step_definitions directory.

 a.
 Inside the cypress/e2e/features folder, created the feature files for each regression scenario.
 For example:

 sauceDemoLogin.feature: Contains test cases related to the login functionality.